Breakfast at Tiffany's (film): Critical response

 Tinee Mae of the Chicago Tribune also gave a positive review, saying, "In the wrong hands, the unconventional, disorganized, sophisticated, innocent, utterly contradictory [lead] character could be a tiresome idiot.
 Audrey makes her as sweet as she is silly, as appealing as she is affected, a playgirl without scruples, a moth who doesn't quite deserve to die in a flame."
 Mae also praised the "slick" and "perceptive" screenplay and the "fine" supporting cast, singling out Peppard, Ebsen, Balsam and Rooney.
 Henry T. Murdock of The Philadelphia Inquirer wrote, "Breakfast at Tiffany's shines like a gem.
 Much of the iridescence comes from the richly impulsive performance by Hepburn as the scatterbrained, pathetic, fiercely independent lead.
 [Peppard] plays with understanding.
 Ebsen appears briefly, but to good effect [and] Rooney is too slapstick as the Japanese photographer.
 Edwards keeps things moving with a lilt."
 The film helped rejuvenate Ebsen's career, as it helped him land the role as Jed Clampett on The Beverly Hillbillies (1962–1971).

 A.H.
 Weiler of The New York Times called the film a "completely unbelievable but wholly captivating flight into fancy composed of unequal dollops of comedy, romance, poignancy, funny colloquialisms and Manhattan's swankiest East Side areas captured in the loveliest of colors".
 Weiler called Hepburn "a genuinely charming, elfin waif who will be believed and adored when seen" and further praised the performances of Peppard, Balsam, Rooney, Neal and Ebsen.
-Capote infamously disliked the film and Hepburn's performance for deviating from his novella.
+Capote disliked the film and Hepburn's performance for deviating from his novella.
 Capote's biographer, Gerald Clarke, characterized the film as a "valentine to free-spirited women, [not] a cautionary tale about a little girl lost in the big city".
 He later labelled the film "a sugar and spice confection" and claimed Capote praised it as an independent work, but not as an adaptation.
 In later years, American Film Institute ranked the film No. 61 in 100 Years ...
 100 Passions and "Moon River" as No. 4 in 100 Years ...
 100 Songs.
 The film was also ranked No. 486 on Empires The 500 Greatest Movies of All Time list.

-The success of the film helped revive George Peppard's movie career after The Subterraneans.